s-akinfiev/Learn2code/README.md

 As a test, you can connect logging to the src/cipher.c encryption program developed earlier, to record the main actions in the log.
 And don't forget to reflect all changes in the repository!

 ***== Quest 5 received.
 Create src/logger.c and src/logger.h files to implement the logger.
 Add log_init, logcat, and log_close functions to the files for creating a log file with the given name, writing the transmitted message in the created log file, and closing the log accordingly.
 Message format: an indication of the logging level (DEBUG, INFO, WARNING, ERROR), time, and the actual message. \
-Supplement the src/cipher.c program by connecting it to the created logger which writes the main actions of the program in the file (File "aaa.c" open; String wrote in the "bbb.h" file, and so on).
+Supplement the src/cipher.c program by connecting it to the created logger which writes the main actions of the program in the file (File 'aaa.c' open; String wrote in the 'bbb.h' file, and so on).
 Build the project using the Makefile.
 Stage name: logging_cipher.
 Executable file name: logging_cipher.
 The executable file must be located in the root of the repository in the build folder.
 It is forbidden to use d_namlen from the dirent.h library. ==***

 > This task is not processed by the automatic testing system